 There are two styles of the Natursutten dummies, these being the original and butterfly types.

-The original style natural rubber dummy closely simulates breastfeeding as it gently touches the babies nose.
-We try to maintain stock of the rounded and orthodontic natural rubber dummies in all three sizes of the original style.
+The original style closely simulates breastfeeding as it gently touches the baby’s nose.
+We try to maintain stock of the rounded and orthodontic natural rubber dummies in all three sizes.

 There will be times when we are in short supply or out of stock.
 In the past, it has been difficult to buy the Natursutten natural dummies in Australia however we do our best to maintain stock holdings of the original style dummy.

-The Butterfly style dummy has a cutout that leaves space for the babies nose.
-Unfortunately, due to the low demand of the butterfly style, we are unable to keep this in stock.
+The Butterfly style dummy has a cutout that leaves space for the baby’s nose.
+Unfortunately, due to the low demand of this style, we are unable to keep this in stock.

 Natursutten Rounded v’s Orthodontic